The secret to increasing self-awareness

-Being obsessed with understanding your inner-self can get you stuck.
+The secret to increasing self-awareness that being obsessed with understanding your inner-self can get you stuck.

 Understand your personal evolution.
 Write down all the things that once defined who you were, but are no longer part of you.
 Reflect.
 We believe that stuff defines us.
-Yet, though we get rid of many beliefs, behaviors or objects throughout our lives, we continue to be who we are.
+Yet, though we get rid of many beliefs, behaviors, or objects throughout our lives, we continue to be who we are.

-Increasing self-awareness is not just about how well you know yourself, but how others see you.
+The secret to increasing self-awareness is not just about how well you know yourself, but how others see you.

 Ask for feedback.
 What are you good at?
 What turns you into a difficult person?
-Why people like you?
-Why some people feel uncomfortable with you?
+Why do people like you?
+Why do some people feel uncomfortable with you?
 Write your answers.
 Ask several people to answer the question too.
 Compare notes.
 Learn from how other people see you.

 Reflect without being judgmental.
 Practice meditation.
 Observe your thoughts and call them “thinking.”
 Don’t label them.
-Don’t categorize your ideas into right or wrong.
-You are the collection of all your thoughts.
+Don’t categorize your ideas into right or wrong; you are the collection of all your thoughts.